Will the Housing Market Crash in 2023?

 As of August 2022, the Federal Reserve is raising its rates to help combat inflation.
 However, when Federal Reserve rates increase, mortgage rates do, too.

 Between March 2021 and 2022, 15-year fixed mortgage rates increased by 44%, and 30-year conventional mortgage rates increased by 48% between April 2021 and 2022.
-This is the largest year-over-year jump for each, and it will be important to see if rates decrease as the year continues.
+This is the most significant year-over-year jump for each, and it will be essential to see if rates decrease as the year continues.
 Both rates are still significantly lower than during the 2008 financial crisis.

-Key takeaway: Mortgage rates are going up, which is one of the indicators of a housing bubble.
+Key takeaway: Mortgage rates are rising, which is one of the indicators of a housing bubble.
 However, economists think rising mortgage rates will bring down home prices by the end of 2022, reducing the risk of a market crash.

 Low Housing Inventory